-TRBL will ensure we provide an environment where all children and adults at risk, regardless of age, disability, gender, racial heritage, religious or other belief and sexual orientation or identity are kept safe from harm, abuse and neglect while they are involved with the organisation.
+The RBL will ensure we provide an environment where all children and adults at risk, regardless of age, disability, gender, racial heritage, religious or other belief and sexual orientation or identity are kept safe from harm, abuse and neglect while they are involved with the organisation.
 We will take every reasonable precaution to minimize such risks and will ensure their welfare is paramount.

-TRBL, through the Executive Board and Board of Trustees, is committed to openness and honesty.
+The RBL, through their Executive Boards and Board of Trustees, are committed to openness and honesty.
 We have a zero tolerance approach to abuse.
 This means that all actual and alleged abuse must be reported.
 All allegations of abuse will be taken seriously and acted upon by being designated as formal concerns that are escalated to senior management.

-The Care Act sets out Safeguarding in a context of person centred care to promote choice and control for the individual.
-TRBL will make Safeguarding personal by working in partnership with the vulnerable person, their parents, relatives, carers and agencies to promote their welfare.
-No matter how complex a person's needs, we will work to empower them and put them at the centre of their safety and wellbeing.
+The Care Act (and appropriate legislation for each jurisdiction) sets out Safeguarding in a context of person centred care to promote choice and control for the individual.
+RBL will make Safeguarding personal by working in partnership with the vulnerable person, their parents, relatives, carers and agencies to promote their welfare.
+No matter how complex a person's needs, we will work to empower them and put them at the centre of their safety and well-being.